Click on any of the following links for information:

 Guaranteed SUNY Transfer

 SUNY Broome graduates who transfer within SUNY benefit from transfer-friendly policies.
 Students transferring directly from SUNY Broome with an AA or AS degree are guaranteed admission to a SUNY four-year campus, with guaranteed junior standing when transferring to a parallel program at a SUNY four-year campus.
 Satisfactorily completed general education requirements at one SUNY campus will meet the same requirement at another SUNY campus.
 SUNY Transfer Paths outline core coursework for specified majors that are common to all SUNY campuses offering those majors to maximize credit acceptance.
 Program to program articulation agreements outline transfer requirements from SUNY Broome to another SUNY campus.

 Anyone in the community may enroll as a part-time student; SUNY Broome Community College attracts a large number each year.
 Many of them are "nontraditional" students, men and women who also work full-time.
 The College has a strong commitment to serving the part-time student.

 Part-time students are those who take fewer than 12 credits per semester, usually one or two courses.
 At SUNY Broome Community College, part-time students can:

 - attend classes in the fall, spring, summer, or winter semester.

 - earn a degree or not, as they see fit.
 Certificate programs are available.

 - borrow books from the College library.

-- transfer applicable credits to SUNY Broome earned at another college.
+- transfer applicable credits to SUNY Broome Community College earned at another college.